fahadashrafi-1/Data-Analysis/Visualization/BusinessProcess/README.md

 ## Working with data and Analytics there are several step you have to show.

-sometimes your are working on a project and you have to take approval of the workflow or you have pushed the rports to some common drive and you need to share the hirarchy to your team.
+- Working on a project requires to take approval of workflows

+- In collobrative working environment showing the folder structure and hirarchy is very important.

+- Same helps when writing the documenatiton of any projects worked on.

-For these types of works, brings the need of an automated tools for flowcharting.
+For all of above, there is the need of an automated tools for flowcharting in the same working environment.

 ![Balance Score Card](BalanceScoreCard-KPI.png "Balance Scorecard")